-Washington, DC (May 15, 2013) – The Gates Millennium Scholars (GMS) Program – one of 400 scholarships administered by UNCF (the United Negro College Fund), the nation’s largest and most effective minority education program – recently announced the selection of this year’s cohort of 1,000 new students.
+Washington, DC (April 26, 2013) – The Gates Millennium Scholars (GMS) Program – one of 400 scholarships administered by UNCF(United Negro College Fund), the nation’s largest and most effective minority education organization – announced today the selection of this year’s cohort of 1,000 new students.
 The GMS Program will award the Class of 2013 Gates Millennium Scholars good-through-graduation scholarships which can be used to pursue degrees in any undergraduate major at the accredited college or university of the recipients’ choice.

-“Today more than ever it is important that we provide our young people with the support they need to get to and through college.
-For the 20,000 young men and women who will attend college as Gates Millennium Scholars throughout the program, the leadership training, mentoring and financial, academic, and social support they receive will enable them to become college graduates and the next generation of leaders we need to remain competitive in the 21st century," said Michael L. Lomax, Ph.D., president and CEO, UNCF.
-“We are grateful for The Bill & Melinda Gates Foundation’s support of the Gates Millennium Scholars Program because it is not only an investment in the futures of these students, but also in the country’s economic and social strength and competitiveness ."
+"Today more than ever it is important that our young people get the education they need, and that we need them to have in order to remain competitive in the 21st century.
+For the 20,000 young men and women who will attend college as Gates Millennium Scholars, the financial support, leadership training, mentoring and academic and social support they receive will enable them to become college graduates and our next generation of leaders," said Michael L. Lomax, Ph.D., president and CEO, UNCF.
+"We are grateful for The Bill & Melinda Gates Foundation’s support of the Gates Millennium Scholars Program because it is not only an investment in the futures of these students, but also in the country’s economic and social strength and competitiveness ."

-Established in 1999 with the goal of developing Leaders for America’s Future™, the Gates Millennium Scholars Program is funded by a $1.6 billion grant from the Bill & Melinda Gates Foundation.
-Nearly 200 Gates Scholars have come from South Carolina since the program’s inception.
-The GMS Program is removing barriers to education for students of color.
-Scholars attend and graduate from 800 of the most selective private and public schools in the country, including Ivy League colleges, flagship state universities, UNCF member institutions and other minority serving institutions.
+Established in 1999 with the goal of developing Leaders for America’s Future™, the UNCF Gates Millennium Scholars Program is funded by a $1.6 billion grant from the Bill & Melinda Gates Foundation.
+The GMS Program is removing barriers to education for 20,000 high-performing, low-income students.
+Each year it enables 5,000 students to attend and graduate from 800 of the most selective private and public schools in the country, including Ivy League colleges, flagship state universities, UNCF member institutions and other minority serving institutions.

 The Gates Millennium Scholars (GMS) Program, funded by a grant from the Bill & Melinda Gates Foundation, was established in 1999 to provide outstanding low income African American, American Indian/Alaska Native, Asian Pacific Islander American, and Hispanic American students with an opportunity to complete an undergraduate college education in any discipline they choose.
 Continuing Gates Scholars may request funding for a graduate degree program in one of the following discipline areas: computer science, education, engineering, library science, mathematics, public health or science.
 The goal of GMS is to promote academic excellence by providing thousands of outstanding students, who have significant financial need, the opportunity to reach their full potential.